-Figure 1 below displays information on the annual number of commercial and non-commercial boaters from 1992 through 2007 (1).
-Note that the commercial use numbers do not include guides, non-paying guests and trainees.
-Note that private use numbers include non-profit institutional permitted groups.
-Note that use numbers do not include use October-March which has private use.
+Figure 1 below displays information on the annual number of commercial and non-commercial boaters from 1992 through 2009.

+- Note that the commercial use numbers do not include paid guides, non-paying guests and guide trainees. - Note that private use numbers include non-profit institutional permitted groups. - Note that use numbers do not include private use between October-April which has private use during boatable flows. - 87% of the recorded use occurred between Memorial Day and Labor Day weekends in 2009. - Note that use numbers do not reflect private use by boaters only floating the Coloma to Greenwood section.

 Figure 1.
-Annual River Use 1992-2007
+Annual River Use 1992-2009